Quick information on Pell Grants:

 ***Data collected and distributed by the National Postsecondary Student Aid Study https://nces.ed.gov/pubsearch/pubsinfo.asp?pubid=2019144

 Disclosure: Not all programs are accelerated, available in all locations, or in both online and on-campus formats.
 The transferability of credits is subject to each school's transfer credit policy.
 Financial aid including grants, scholarships and loans may be available to those who qualify.
 Program lengths and outcomes vary according to each institution's specific curriculum and employment opportunities are not guaranteed.
 ResourceFinderUSA.net is a consumer information site that offers free ratings and recommendations of colleges and universities.
-While we receive advertising revenue from most of the schools we rate and recommend, our editors thoroughly research each school and offer their honest opinions when rating each one.
 We are privately owned and operated and all opinions expressed on this site are our own, including, without limitation, our designation of a particular institution as being a "top" school.

 Occasionally you might have to pay back part or all of a grant if, for example, you withdraw from school before finishing an enrollment period such as a semester.
 Source: